 Medications in addiction treatment have been shown to successfully treat substance use disorders and help sustain recovery.
 Medication can also prevent or reduce overdoses, making it crucial for many people struggling with substance use.

-Naltrexone, buprenorphine, and methadone are three FDA-approved medications that can improve client survival rates.
+Naltrexone, buprenorphine, and methadone are three FDA-approved medications that can improve patient survival rates.
 By administering these life-saving medications at the correct time, they can reverse adverse outcomes caused by opioid use and even prevent fatal overdose.

 Regarding OUD, naloxone is a prescribed medication that can prevent overdose by reversing its toxic effects.
-According to the World Health Organization, naloxone is one of many crucial medications to a functioning healthcare system.
-Clients can sustain their recovery and prevent the fatal outcomes of substance use.
+According to the World Health Organization, naloxone is one of many crucial medications to a functioning healthcare system. patients can sustain their recovery and prevent the fatal outcomes of substance use.

 Research shows that MAT can also improve birth outcomes among pregnant women struggling with addiction.
 More specifically, medical professionals deem buprenorphine and methadone safe for pregnant people.